-Fault Cause ution Electrical components are not working Supply and control connections are interrupted Check that the supply and contribetween the tractor unit and traconnected.
-Pneumatic Leaks on compon- Check the components for dam age and leaks. components are not working ents ents Have repairs/replacements perficialist workshop. ormed by a spefault cy Leaks on the brake cylinder, leaks on the brake calliper Check the brake cylinders for fu nction and leaks.
-Check the brake callipers for ful nction and leaks.
-Have repairs/replacements perficialist workshop. ormed by a spe- In addition to the operating instr KRONE Trailer Axle, also obser instructions for the tractor unit a ve the operating
+Fault Cause Solution Electrical com- ponents are not working Supply and control connections are interrupted Pneumatic Leaks on compon- ► Check the components for damage and leaks. components are not working ents ► Have repairs/replacements performed by a specialist workshop.
+Brake system Leaks on the brake ► Check the brake cylinders for function and leaks. fault cylinder, leaks the brake calling ► Check the brake callipers for function and leaks. the brake camper ► Have repairs/replacements performed by a specialist workshop. ► In addition to the operating instructions for the KRONE Trailer Axle, also observe the operating instructions for the tractor unit and the trailer.